davidbeesley/davidbeesley.github.io/docs/index.markdown

 ---

-**MTG Aetherdrift Draft**
+**MTG Tarkir: Dragonstorm Draft**
-📅 March 28 @ 6:30 pm
+📅 April 11 & 18 @ 6:30 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
 💲 Entry Fee: $20

-Start Your Engines!
-It's our weekly booster draft featuring Magic's latest high octane set
+Do you hear that rumbling?
+The Dragonstorms rage on in the latest set, featuring Tarkir and its iconic Clan gameplay in our weekly Draft

 ---

-**MTG Tarkir: Dragonstorm Prerelease**
+**MTG Tarkir: Dragonstorm Standard Showdown**
-📅 April 4 @ 3:00 pm & 6:30 pm
+📅 April 11 & 18 @ 6:00 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $35
+💲 Entry Fee: FREE

-Return to Tarkir with an explosive set featuring your favorite clans returning!
+Bring your Standard deck and face off against friendly competitors to see who's the best, hosted weekly!

 ---

-**MTG Tarkir: Dragonstorm Prerelease**
+**MTG Tarkir: Dragonstorm Commander Party**
-📅 April 5 @ 11:00 am & 3:00 pm
+📅 April 11 & 18 @ 6:00 pm
 📍 High Gear Hobby, 2160 West 4700 South, Taylorsville
-💲 Entry Fee: $35
+💲 Entry Fee: FREE

-Return to Tarkir with an explosive set featuring your favorite clans returning!
+Come have some fun with a unique twist on the Commander format that's themed around Tarkir using custom play aids!

 ---